salgue441/Tamagotchi/README.md

 cargo run
 ```

-5. Interact with the Tamagotchi program through the GUI interface.
+5.Interact with the Tamagotchi program through the GUI interface.
 Use the provided buttons, menus, or input fields to perform actions
 and take care of your virtual pet.

 ## Dependencies